 Have the courage to look yourself square in the eye, not swallow your own shit, and go for it.

-I can’t imagine I would’ve enjoyed hearing a lot of this back then, but so often the best medicine is the most bitter to swallow.
+I can’t imagine I would’ve enjoyed hearing this back then.
+But often the best medicine is the most bitter to swallow.

 If I had’ve known then what I know now, I could’ve saved so much pain and desperation.
 I wasted so much of my life feeling frustrated trying to work this stuff out.
 I hope that by sharing this story you can bypass the time wasting and painful not-knowing that I went through.

-If you need some help to find your purpose, reach out.
-I help guys with simple, practical and actionable strategies to start living a more purposeful life right now.
-CLICK HERE to schedule a time to chat.
+And if you need some help feeling more purposeful in your life, reach out.
+I help guys with simple, practical, and actionable strategies to start living a more purposeful life right now.
+Click here to schedule a time to chat.

-Hey, I’m Reece – I support men in building healthy relationships, having deeply connected sex, and creating lives that fucking rock.
+Hey, I’m Reece – since 2014 I’ve been helping men build healthy relationships, have more connected sex, and create lives that fucking rock.

-CLICK HERE to apply for a free, no-obligation 90 minute Skype coaching session to discover how I can best support you.
+Learn more about my men’s coaching program and apply for a free, no-obligation 90-minute online coaching call to discover how I can best support you.